Covid 19 coronavirus: Northland man allegedly forces way into isolation facility

 • Covid 19 coronavirus: Permanent police presence at isolation facilities from today

-Head of managed isolation and quarantine Air Commodore Darryn Webb confirmed the 33-year-old would be isolated as a precaution while the person he briefly spoke to at the facility tested negative.
+Head of managed isolation and quarantine Air Commodore Darryn Webb confirmed the man would be isolated as a precaution while the person he briefly spoke to at the facility tested negative.

 "The returnee involved tested negative at their day three test and health officials have determined the contact to be low risk.
 However, the member of the public who was arrested will be isolated as a precaution while the returnee's second test results are awaited."